Victor-Omenya/Network-Design/README.txt

 ## Files:'
 I.    DesignFiles-Screenshots - this folder contains screenshots of the different stages of phase 2.
 II.
-DesignFile.md - this is the design file
+DesignFile.md - this is the design file that explains what all the python files do.
 III.
 README.md - a brief overview of what this phase is about.
 IV.
 README.txt - the ReadMe file containing the group members, environment, file list and instructions about phase 2.
 IV.   bnwDog.jpg - one of the files to be transfered from the client to the server.